CBHT-DT: CBIT-TV

 On September 26, 1972, CBHT began broadcast operations for a branch station in Sydney, covering all of Cape Breton Island, and parts of eastern Nova Scotia, called CBIT-TV; its call sign meant "Cape Breton Island Television".
 It was forced to start operating the new station when CHUM Limited purchased the original local station CJCB-TV, the first television station in Nova Scotia, and switched its affiliation to the CTV Television Network on that date.
 CBIT broadcast on terrestrial channel 5 and local cable channel 3.
-CBIT had its own newscast (called Cape Breton Report) until 1990, when it was cancelled and replaced with CBHT's First Edition.
-Since then, CBIT was CBHT's full-time repeater station in that market.
-As part of the CBC's transition to digital transmission, CBIT was shut down on July 31, 2012 — along with the rest of CBHT's repeaters — resulting in CBC Television abandoning over-the-air service in those markets.
+CBIT had its own newscast – Cape Breton Report – until December 1990.
+The CBC suffered major cutbacks at the time in terms of staff and funding that eliminated local suppertime news broadcasts in small markets across the country, turning CBIT into just a news bureau feeding the regional production hub in Halifax.
+Cape Breton Report was cancelled and replaced with CBHT's First Edition.
+Since then, CBIT was CBHT's full-time repeater station in the Cape Breton market.
+As part of the CBC's transition to digital transmission, over 600 analogue transmitters were turned off across the country on July 31, 2012.
+CBIT was shut down on July 31, 2012 — along with the rest of CBHT's repeaters — resulting in CBC Television abandoning over-the-air service in those Cape Breton and mainland Nova Scotia markets.